commontoolsinc/labs/scripts/dummy_data/README.md

 - If a template references the same placeholder that is a multi, only do the multi one time (this might already work).
 This sets us up for a use case that allows using the name or value of the multi file, so you could say: 'A file named ${schema|name} with content ${schema}' and ahve it replaced.
 - Parallelize multi-generation
 - Rename `target` to something more descriptive like `cache` and add to gitignore.
+- Allow pinning a not-most-recent version (perhaps via an interactive UI?)